brodev3/MorphL2-Daily/README.md

     ```
     npm install
     ```
-8. Run the software, and it will transfer tokens from the specified wallets to the respective addresses.
+8. Run the software, and it will collect daily rewards.
 All accounts will start after a random delay, determined between 1 second and the value specified in MAXTIME.
     ```
     node index
     ```